-We now describe how the simultaneous impact DI can be embedded seamlessly into a full, continuous time dynamics model.
-As the impact model relies on integration over a variable other than time, rather than switching between integration spaces, we define time advancement $t$ as a variable in an augmented state $\bar \State(s)$:
+We now describe how the simultaneous impact DI can be embedded into a full, continuous-time dynamics model.
+As the impact model integrates over a variable other than time, rather than switching between integration spaces, we define time advancement $t$ as a variable in an augmented state $\bar \State(s)$:

 For any state $\bar \State(s)$ we can extract the relevant configuration, velocity, and time as by selecting the appropriate indices, e.g. as $\Configuration(\bar \State(s))$.
 For notational compactness, whenever clear, we will write this construction in the shortened form $\Configuration(s)$.
 We will also frequently make use of the sets